wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 2. Create a Data Asset.
 3. Define Expectations.
 4. Validate your data.
-5. Review and share your Validation Results with your organization.
+5. Review and share your Validation Results with your business.

 ### Additional workflow features